Who Is Jennifer Love Hewitt?

-Born on February 21, 1979, in Waco, Texas, Jennifer Love Hewitt was on Disney's Kids Incorporated as a child actor.
+Jennifer Love Hewitt is an actress and singer who got her start on Disney's Kids Incorporated as a child actor.
 In 1992, she released her first album, Love Songs.
 In 1995, she earned the part of Sarah on the television drama Party of Five.
 Her big break came with the lead in the horror film I Know What You Did Last Summer in 1997.
 In 2005, Hewitt debuted on the CBS drama The Ghost Whisperer, which lasted five seasons.
-She returned to TV in 2012 on the series The Client List.
-She married and had a child with her Client List co-star Brain Hallisay.
+She returned to television in 2012 on the series The Client List.

 Early Life and Career